Pet fur and dander seems to get everywhere you can think of, and clearing it out can be a hassle since the dog or cat never seems to stop shedding.

 Hardwood floors are a great investment for happy pet owners.

-Hardwood make it easier to clean up dander and fur since it can’t get stuck here like it does in carpet.
+Hardwood makes it easier to clean up dander and fur since it can’t get stuck here as it does on the carpet.

 If you can’t afford to invest in hardwood floors, consider upgrading your vacuum cleaner with a HEPA filter.